fal-ai/dbt-fal/README.md

 and more...

-Check out our [Getting Started](#getting-started) guide to get a quickstart or play with [in-depth examples](#examples) to see how fal can help you get more done with dbt.
+Check out our [Getting Started](#getting-started) guide to get a quickstart, head to our [documentation site](https://docs.fal.ai/) for a deeper dive or play with [in-depth examples](#examples) to see how fal can help you get more done with dbt.

 [<img src="https://cdn.loom.com/sessions/thumbnails/bb49fffaa6f74e90b91d26c77f35ecdc-1637262660876-with-play.gif">](https://www.loom.com/share/bb49fffaa6f74e90b91d26c77f35ecdc)